ci4rail/docs/docs/_includes/content/io4edge/max14906/detailed-description.md

 * monitor a switch to that is connected to supply
 * monitor a voltage source, referenced to ground

-It is not possible to monitor a switch that is connected to ground.

 The switching level of the input is 6.7V to 8V, with 1.2V hysteresis.

 ![Use Inputs]({{ '/user-docs/images/edge-solutions/io4edge/max14906/use-case-inputs.svg' | relative_url }})